We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 But there's a lot of ways that strict adherence and enforcement of those ideas to the nth degree can cause problems.

 Very nearly -- if not all -- music is derivative to some extent.
 Hell, all creative arts are derivative, to some extent.
-The muse that inspires an artist is itself inspired, even if oh so slightly, by what came before.
+The muse that inspires an artist was itself inspired, even if oh so slightly, by what came before.
 This is a basic, foundational tenet of the creative process.

 Yet music copyright law has a really hard time with that.
+Here's just two examples of the hundreds of lawsuits on this very topic.

 Led Zeppelin